flatironinstitute/sciware/21_IntroGithub/day1.md

 - Dedicated Zoom moderator to field questions.
 - Please stay muted if not speaking.
 (Host may mute you.)
 - We are recording.
-Link will be posted on #sciware Slack.
+Link will be posted to [https://sciware.flatironinstitute.org/](https://sciware.flatironinstitute.org/).

 ## Future Sessions